 Solicitors and clients may make informed choices as to who to brief by enquiry of the clerk or use of the website.

-Jozef was called to the respective Bars of Queensland (Australia) and England & Wales (United Kingdom) in 2023, and currently practises in Queensland.
-He accepts briefs in all areas of the law, with a particular focus on commercial and public law and a special interest in matters engaging civil rights.
-Prior to call and following a 2015 admission in the…
+Jozef was called to the respective Bars of Queensland (Australia) and England & Wales (United Kingdom) in 2023, and then admitted to the New York State Bar (United States of America) in 2025.
+He accepts briefs in all areas of the law, with a particular focus on commercial and public law and a special interest in matters engaging civil rights.…

-Jozef was called to the respective Bars of Queensland (Australia) and England & Wales (United Kingdom) in 2023, and currently practises in Queensland.
+Jozef was called to the respective Bars of Queensland (Australia) and England & Wales (United Kingdom) in 2023, and then admitted to the New York State Bar (United States of America) in 2025.

 He accepts briefs in all areas of the law, with a particular focus on commercial and public law and a special interest in matters engaging civil rights.